gabricc/typescript-journey/01intro/TypeScriptBasics.md

 let inferredNumber = 42; // Type: number
 let inferredBoolean = true; // Type: boolean
 ```

+Here, TypeScript is smart enough to figure out the types based on the values we assign.
+This is called type inference, and it helps write cleaner code while maintaining type safety.

 ## 5. Type Assertions
 Two ways to assert types: